Adolph Silverman (1858-1942)

 Length of stay in this community: 60 years

-in California: 60 years
+In California: 60 years

 3. Veteran?: None